YahooArchive/express-prep-client/README.md

 How does this work
 ------------------

 This package relies on [express-state][] package to serialize configuration and bootstrap methods to the client side.
-It provides a simple API to define async methods (that might or might not be promise based), and this methods (one or more) can be global methods or under a particular namespace.
+It provides a simple API to define async methods (that might or might not be promise based), and these methods (one or more) can be global methods or under a particular namespace.
 This package will shim those methods to provide a reliable way to call them from the browser but holding the actual execution of those methods until all the neccessary patches to be applied to the runtime to execute the real methods under the hood.

 Installation